 Where will you get fine soil?

 This fine soil is stored in large quantities on river banks.
-If the soil is smooth, then add about ten per cent fine sand.
-The fine dust in the household waste is the best fine soil.
-This is found in the upper half inch layer of land in the villages, farms.
-It can gather by broom very easly.
+If the soil is smooth, then add about ten percent fine sand.
+The fine dust in household waste is the best fine soil.
+This is found in the upper half-inch layer of land in the villages, farms.
+It can gather by broom very easily.

 How to ready the Piles ?